smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 ```
 !@

-Templates can also be batched with Text and grpahics updates.
+Template changes can also be batched with text and graphics updates.

 @![iOS]
 ##### Objective-C